Respiratory Syncytial Virus Infection

 Protecting residents in long-term care settings from Respiratory Syncytial Virus (RSV) is essential, especially during RSV season.
 Vaccination is a key preventative measure that reduces the risk of severe illness and outbreaks in these environments.

 Southwestern Public Health provides RSV vaccines to eligible providers in Oxford and Elgin counties.
-Below, you’ll find vaccine order forms tailored to your region, along with guidance on how to complete and submit your order.

 High-risk older adult RSV vaccine program update: